rust-lang/rust/README.md

   help identify latent aliasing issues in code that Miri accepts by default.
 You can recognize false positives by `<untagged>` occurring in the message -- this indicates a pointer that was cast from an integer, so Miri was unable to track this pointer.
-It does not have false negatives; code that works with `-Zmiri-track-raw-pointers` will work without `-Zmiri-track-raw-pointers`.
+Note that it is not currently guaranteed that code that works with `-Zmiri-track-raw-pointers` also works without `-Zmiri-track-raw-pointers`.

 Some native rustc `-Z` flags are also very relevant for Miri: